phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a framework for building AI Assistants using function calling.
+Phidata is a framework for building AI Assistants using LLM function calling.

 By letting LLMs call functions, we allow them to take actions and solve complex problems.